A comprehensive guide to the factors that could influence bitcoin’s value in the short, medium and long term.

 - Market competition.
 The cryptocurrency market is becoming increasingly crowded as a wide variety of altcoins compete for market share.
 While many of those coins aren’t necessarily direct competitors for bitcoin, they could still detract from bitcoin’s overall market dominance.

 - Threat of increased regulation.
 Cryptocurrency is still in its infancy and there are regular media reports of governments around the world introducing tighter legislation targeting digital currencies.
-These announcements can have an impact on the price of bitcoin – for example, bitcoin’s value dropped almost 20% in January 2018 amidst rumours of a Chinese government crackdown on cryptocurrencies.
+These announcements can have an impact on the price of bitcoin – for example, bitcoin’s value dropped almost 20% in January 2018 amidst rumors of a Chinese government crackdown on cryptocurrencies.

 - Negative news.
 While positive media stories can potentially drive values up, negative media stories, such as those reporting bitcoin bubbles, can also have an effect on prices.